manoja13702/Manual-Testing-N/002- Software Development Life Cycle/02- Analysis.md

 - Review and validate requirements to ensure clarity, consistency, and relevance.
 - Identify any conflicts or gaps in the requirements and resolve them with stakeholders.
+---
 **Real time example:**

-- ` `Analyse the gathered requirements to identify potential challenges, conflicting requirements, and missing details.
+- Analyse the gathered requirements to identify potential challenges, conflicting requirements, and missing details.
 - Create use cases, data models, and system behaviour diagrams to understand the system's architecture and interaction flow.

+---